What is therapy?

 These core conditions predominantly come from the person-centred theory of Carl Rogers.
 He claims that these conditions are sufficient alone for a therapeutic process to occur.
 Being Client-centred enables the client to feel accepted and genuinely understood in order to develop self-empowerment and work towards self-actualisation.

-Therapy with SPECTRUM
+Therapy with Spectrum

-Fundamental strong therapeutic alliance.
+Fundamental building of a strong therapeutic relationship.

-Empathy, unconditional, congruence and non-judgemental
+Empathy, unconditional positive regard, congruence and non-judgemental

 Safe place for client to explore their inner world